viktmv/viktmv.github.io/content/blog/code-principles/code-principles.md

 ### Efficiency
 Code should not only work, but work well.

 That means there should be a conscious effort to make it efficient.
+I'm not necessarily talking about the Big O and all the fancy optimizations (while that is also often important), but more about keeping in mind the overall performance of your application.

 DB query that works, is easy to read, but takes a gazillion seconds to run is not what I'm striving for.

 ### Refactoring